Contents

 PCB vias can Affect Signal Integrity

-Under normal conditions, you want to route the message so that the return current passes through the ground plane, which is located directly beneath the line, ideally.
-It is also what happens in a balanced impedance-controlled transmission line.
-However, if a PCB Vias comes in the way, the return current must find the transition path itself.
-It will need to cross layers and go to the area with the closest grounded PCB vias.
+However, if a PCB comes in the way, the return current must find its transition path.
+It must cross layers and move to the area with the closest grounded PCB vias.

 Furthermore, PCB vias also degrade signal integrity because of long delays and the significant rise and fall periods.
 You can study S parameters to assess the effect of vias on signal integrity.
-They reflect the properties of all channel components, including failure, attenuation, and reflection, etc.
+They reflect the properties of all channel components, including failure, attenuation, reflection, etc.

 To improve signal integrity, keep your PCB via count to a low number in case of high-frequency signals.
 You will get a quick rise time and a shorter time delay.
-If you add smaller PCB vias, they can give your shorter delay but do not significantly affect the rise time.
-Lastly, you can also ensure to decrease the length of the PCB vias.
-It will also lead to a quick rise time and less time delay.

 PCB vias to Prevent High-frequency Signal

-PCB vias function similarly to those emergency drains: water must flow through a cylindrical pathway around the plug from a flat surface.
+PCB vias function similarly to emergency drains: water must flow through a cylindrical pathway around the plug from a flat surface.
 The water cannot teleport to the sewer because the drain is resistant to the sea.
 PCB vias drive the current to a ring-shaped pathway from a flat copper track.

 The sink connection here is the core of the non-conductive gas, air.
 Henceforth, you are forcing the current to flow through the metallic ring about the hole.
 The PCB Via refuses the current flow and behaves like a parasite inductance, which affects the high-frequency signal performance.

 The plating thickness on PCB vias is also shallow, which provides a great deal of resistance.
-So, this property also does not let it to carry much current.
+So, this property also does not let it carry much current.
 You would need several of them to handle the high flow.

 This current may be flowing from one side of a board to the other.
 It would waste space as well.